Heracleia (festival)

 In Thebes, the center of the cult of Heracles, the festivities lasted a number of days, and consisted of various athletic and musical contests (agones), as well as sacrifices.
 They were celebrated in the gymnasium of Iolaus, the nephew and eromenos of Heracles, and were known as the Iolaeia.
-The winners were awarded brass tripods.
+The winners were awarded brass tripods and were crowned with garlands of myrtle.